davepacheco/kartlytics/README.md

 able to identify the start of the race, the characters playing, the positions of each player during the race, and the end of the race.
 It emits both plaintext and JSON, and reads PNGs, PPMs, and raw videos.
-There's also a primitive Node server that will eventually process video uploads, but for now just saves them.
+There's also a primitive Node server that processes video uploads.
 Remaining items include:

-- finish web server that processes uploads and serves up an API
+- finish web client (see TODO in www/resources/js/kart.js)
-- implement web client that uses the API to present stats by player, track, date, etc., with links to race transcripts and maybe even videos

-Later, it will be useful to get more complex statistics:

-- Pause screen
+- try on more types of inputs
+- handle aborted races better. (kartvid detects this, but doesn't emit events very nicely.)
+- detect pause screen.
 - Detect weapons.
 The most reliable way to detect weapons gotten is probably to look at the *last* weapon in the weapon box before the box itself disappears.
   (All the other ideas I've come up with can't really handle the case where a